matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 {{m_key_verification_mac_event}}

-.. _`SAS-HKDF`:
+.. _sas-hkdf:

 HKDF calculation
 <<<<<<<<<<<<<<<<

-In all of the SAS methods, HKDF is as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869) and uses the previously agreed-upon hash function for the hash function.
+In all of the SAS methods, HKDF is as defined in `RFC 5869 <https://tools.ietf.org/html/rfc5869>`_ and uses the previously agreed-upon hash function for the hash function.
 The shared secret is supplied as the input keying material.
-No salt is used, and the input parameter is the concatenation of:
+No salt is used, and the info parameter is the concatenation of:

   * The string ``MATRIX_KEY_VERIFICATION_SAS``.